 Some these links require holding down the CTRL key while clicking your mouse, like this Twitter icon.

 Do not fear the eBook.
 You should switch to eBooks.
-Most of my novels, so far, are eBooks and completely recyclable.
-If you don’t have, or want, a Nook or Kindle eBook reader, a Kindle app can be downloaded onto your PC or laptop enabling you to read my books and a zillion others, many of them free.
-You can even download an eBook in a third world Cambodian village!
+Why? well, eBooks are completely recyclable.
+If you don’t have, or want, a Nook or Kindle eBook reader, a Kindle app can be downloaded onto your PC or laptop enabling you to read my books–and a zillion others, many of them free–from a laptop or PC.
+You can even download an eBook in a third world Cambodian village.
+Done it.
 Can’t beat eBooks for travel.
-Smashwords is a great site for formats because there you can download eBooks in easy to read PDF and other formats for any computer/eReader.
+Smashwords is a great site for eBook formats because there you can download in easy to read PDF and other formats for any computer/eReader.
 Do it.

 Check out my What’s Up? tab where I update my writing projects.